ARTS VSP BY THE NUMBERS

 *Grades letters are not official UBC transcripts.
 VSP courses do not receive UBC credit, but credit may be granted by the students’ home institution at their discretion.

-Package A – From Stage to Screen: How Vancouver ‘Plays’ to a Global Audience (ARTS A JUNE)
+ARTS A JULY: From Stage to Screen: How Vancouver Plays to a Global Audience

 From Drama to Theatre: How Does a Play Mean?
 (Department of Theatre and Film)